anky3733/Human-Activity-Recognition/README.md

 Problem Framework
 •	30 subjects(volunteers) data is randomly split to 70%(21) test and 30%(7) train data.
-•	Each datapoint corresponds one of the 6 Activities.
+•	Each data point corresponds one of the 6 Activities.

 Problem Statement
 •	Given a new datapoint we have to predict the Activity